mikkrieg/redux-hangman/README.md

 ## Description

 _This is a project built with a group of peers at Epicodus Coding Boot Camp.
 It is a slight variation on the classic game and fully playable.
-This project was built with React/Redux and styled with Material_UI.
-After graduating Epicodus I have edited and revamped the original version. _
+This project was built with React/Redux and styled with Material-UI.
+After graduating Epicodus I have edited and revamped the original version._

 ## Setup/Installation Requirements

 ### Local Machine

 * _Clone this repository to your machine_
-* _Navigate to the top level directory_
+* _Navigate to the top level directory using a terminal_
+* _Run `npm install` in your terminal to install all necessary packages and dependencies_
-* _Open index.html in your browser_
+* _Run `npm start` in your terminal to run the application on localhost_

-## Known Bugs

-* __

 ## License